frovedis/frovedis/doc/manual/python/dataframe/df_agg_func.md

 It displays a frovedis dataframe with numeric column(s) containing the newly computed standard deviation for each column.

+**Standard deviation computation along the rows and using skipna parameter:**

 For example,

     # std() demo using skipna = False